 If your Nursing Regulatory Body (NRB) has declared you eligible:

-If you have not been made eligible by your NRB, then you will need to contact Pearson VUE to report the corrections.
+If you have not been made eligible by your NRB, then you will need to contact Pearson to report the corrections.

 Once you have been made eligible by your nursing regulatory body (NRB), you will receive an Authorization to Test (ATT) via the email address you provided when registering.
 If you have not received an ATT email, you may want to contact your NRB to ensure all necessary materials have been submitted and received, or to find out why they have not granted eligibility to your registration.
 You must have your ATT email to schedule an appointment to take the NCLEX.